vishalsingh2972/NamasteJS-Notes/Notes/8-letConst-deadzone-errors.md

 ------------------
 let a = 10;
 var a = 100; // this code also rejected upfront as SyntaxError.
-(can't use same name in same scope)
+(can't use same name for both var and let in same scope)

 ```
 Let is a stricter version of var.
 Now, **const** is even more stricter than let.